 Once cataracts progress to the point that they disrupt your daily life with fuzzy vision, it’s time to consider cataract removal surgery.
 Being that more than 8.5 million people in the US undergo cataract surgery per year, this decision is one that many people make!

 If you’re thinking about cataract surgery but are worried about what to expect afterwards, book a consultation with our experienced eye doctor near you at Eyeworks, in Ft.
-Worth, Southlake, and River Oaks, Texas.
+Worth, Southlake, and Downtown, Texas.
 We’ll explain the procedure and prepare you for the recovery period.

 Immediately after cataract removal